VictorRenkin/continuation_sparselizard/README.md

 - [AI](#ai)

 ## Introduction
+The objective of this project is to use *Sparselizard* to implement a parallel Harmonic Balance Method for the analysis of a nonlinear mechanical system.
+This approach aims to accurately follow the nonlinear frequency responses of the system by employing a continuation method based on a predictor–corrector scheme.
 ## Requirements
 This repository works with **Sparselizard**.
 Follow the documentation available at [this link](https://github.com/halbux/sparselizard-users/tree/main/api/python) to install it properly.
 This project requires the packages listed in the `requirements.txt` file.
 To install these dependencies, ensure you have [Python](https://www.python.org/) and [pip](https://pip.pypa.io/en/stable/) installed, then run the following command: